 - The driver could have avoided the accident.

 In most cases of weather-related accidents, the driver at fault can be held liable.
 This is because the driver could have acted to prevent the accident.

 How Can a Car Accident Claim Be Denied for Bad Weather?

-In order for you to recover compensation, you must prove the other drivers negligence and that their negligence caused the accident.
+For you to recover compensation, you must prove the other driver’s negligence and that their negligence caused the accident.
 You must also prove that your injuries were the result of the accident.
-You and the other driver will be held responsible for damages, if the insurance company can prove that bad weather caused the accident.
+You and the other driver will be liable for damages if the insurance company proves that bad weather caused the accident.

-Proving negligence in bad weather conditions can be complicated, you need a specialized attorney at your side.
-The lawyers at Adley Law Firm specialize in cases like these and are passionate in getting you fairly compensated.
-Contact us immediately after the accident occurs, so that you can focus on recovery while we take care of your case.
+Proving negligence in bad weather conditions can be complicated; you need a specialized attorney at your side.
+The lawyers at Adley Law Firm specialize in cases like these and are passionate about getting you fairly compensated.
+Contact us immediately after the accident occurs so that you can focus on recovery while we take care of your case.
 We will conduct a thorough investigation and will gather evidence to prove the other driver was at fault.

 When Weather is at Fault